orbitdb/field-manual/05_Customizing_OrbitDB/00_Introduction.md

 indices or how you can define your own.

 ## What will we implement?
-We have already implemented a note sharing app, where musicians can upload and share their notes as files and view those of other musicians.
+We have already implemented a sheet music sharing app, where musicians can upload and share their notes as files and view those of other musicians.